nanoc/nanoc.app/content/docs/5-advanced-concepts.md

 Writing Helpers
 ---------------

 Helpers are modules that can be `include`d to provide additional functionality.
 The functions in these modules will then be callable from items and layouts.
-Such helpers need to be located in the `lib/` directory; often, it is a god idea to place them in `lib/helpers/`.
+Such helpers need to be located in the `lib/` directory; often, it is a good idea to place them in `lib/helpers/`.

 For example, the file `lib/helpers/random_text.rb` could contain this: